jimsynz/heap/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## License

+This software is licensed under the terms of the [HL3-FULL](https://firstdonoharm.dev), see the `LICENSE.md` file included with this package for the terms.

+This license actively proscribes this software being used by and for some industries, countries and activities.
+If your usage of this software doesn't comply with the terms of this license, then [contact me](mailto:james@harton.nz) with the details of your use-case to organise the purchase of a license - the cost of which may include a donation to a suitable charity or NGO.